|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 We begin our trip with a scenic drive from Vernal to our put-in below the Flaming Gorge Dam, where the boats and the rest of the OARS crew await.
 After a detailed safety talk, our journey begins.

 The first day includes three fun rapids—Anticipation, Roller Coaster, and Mother-in-Law Rapid.
 The splashy, crystal clear waters of the Green River carry us into the heart of Ashley National Forest.

 Our first day sets the pace for the rest of our days on the river.
 Typically, we spend a few hours on the water in the morning, sometimes stopping for a great hike or a refreshing swim.

 Mid- to late-afternoon, we stop and make camp.
 You grab your bags and set up your tent while the guides take care of the kitchen and “living room”—camp chairs and the site for tonight’s campfire (if permitted).
-This is the perfect time for you to lounge on the beach with that book you’ve wanted to finish.
+This is the perfect time for you to lounge by the riverside with that book you’ve wanted to finish.
 Before long, you’ll be savoring pleasing hors d’oeuvres and the beverage of your choice—delicious as these refreshments are, they always taste better after a day on the river!
 Nap, take an exploratory hike, or just sit back and laugh with friends and family as the guides prepare dinner.